 I grew up on the Sunny Coast and have been involved with the ocean and swimming for as long as I can remember.
 As the third kid out of six I was exposed to club nights, swim meets, and every possible water sport from a young age.
 Throughout my life, I’ve never felt more at home than when I’m around water.

-While studying at UQ I had an adventure during summer to become a PADI Divemaster.
+While studying at UQ I had an adventure during the first summer break to become a PADI Divemaster.
 After returning home with no money I became a part-time swimming teacher, this was my first glimpse into the Australian aquatics industry.
 Seeing the growth of students and how water safety can impact people's lives I became more interested in the possibilities that could be ahead.

 After attending various teacher and coaching courses to gain some valuable knowledge I hoped to pursue a career around the pool.
 The learning hasn’t stopped but it has certainly changed my life.